We remember: All-Star Race runners-up

 Sean Gardner | Getty Images

-They say nobody remembers the second-place finisher in the Monster Energy NASCAR All-Star Race.
-After all, there are no points on the line -- just a $1 million prize and bragging rights -- but what fun is that for the forgotten runner up?
+They say nobody remembers the second-place finisher in the NASCAR Cup Series All-Star Race.
+After all, there are no points on the line -- just a $1 million prize and bragging rights -- but what fun is that for the forgotten runner-up?
 Let's give the forgotten second-place finishers their moment.

 Streeter Lecka | Getty Images